wvlet/airframe/airframe/README.md

 val pc: P = bind[P] // Inject a singleton of P(D1, D2, D3)
                     // This will also inject D1, D2 and D3 to P.

-// Local binding for creating a new instance with the given factory method val l1: P = bindLocal{ new P() }
+// Local binding for creating a new instance using the given code block val l1: P = bindLocal{ new P() }
 val l2: P = bindLocal{ d1:D1 => new P(d1) }